-9. The Haines Shoe House
+8. The Haines Shoe House

 While you’re in York, you can spend the rest of the day experiencing one of the many entertainment options available.
 Catch a first-run flick at the Small Star Art House or play retro favorites at the Timeline Arcade.
 If you’re a craft beer lover, you can test your future-seeing abilities at the Crystal Ball Brewing Company.
-If you gaze into your beer and see yourself visiting the Haines Shoe House again, you know your trip was worth the half-hour drive from Harrisburg.

-10. Mister Ed’s Elephant Museum and Candy Emporium
+9. Mister Ed’s Elephant Museum and Candy Emporium

-11. Pine Grove Furnace State Park
+10. Pine Grove Furnace State Park

 Pine Grove Furnace State Park is a wonderful place to hike, bike or get lost in history.
 Located in the Blue Ridge Mountains, Pine Grove offers 696 acres, two lakes, hiking on the Appalachian Trail and the remains of an iron furnace community.
 You can visit the Appalachian Trail Museum inside a grist mill to view a collection of more than 12,000 photos of Appalachian Trail hikers.
-The museum kindly asks for donations for support.

-12. Meadowbrooke Gourds
+11. Meadowbrooke Gourds

 Located about 20 minutes west of downtown Carlisle, Meadowbrooke Gourds is the place to buy one-of-a-kind handcrafted gourd decor.
 On Tuesdays, visitors can take a free public tour to witness the gourd-crafting process.